 The House System:

 The Perth Modern School House System builds school spirit and maintains tradition.
+When each student is assigned an Advocacy, that automatically assigns them a house.
 Being part of a House ensures that students are connected across year levels.

-Leadership skills are developed as students accept responsibility for leading their Houses and co-ordinating a variety of annual sporting, academic, arts and community activities.
+Leadership skills are developed as students accept responsibility for leading their Houses and co-ordinating a variety of sporting, academic, arts and community activities, during advocacy & lunchtime.

 Students enrolled at Perth Modern School from the country have wonderful boarding experiences at City Beach Residential College.
 Located at City Beach, the hostel offers a high standard of care for students who need to live away from home.